jlangch/venice/src/main/resources/com/github/jlangch/venice/docgen/recursion-doc.md

 ¶

 Functional languages support **Tail Call Optimization** **(TCO)** to provide memory efficient recursion.
-Venice supports *automatic Tail Call Optimization* and *self recursion* through the *loop..recur* syntax.
+Venice supports *automatic Tail Call Optimization* and *Self Recursion* through the *loop..recur* syntax.
 Self recursion is a way to mimic TCO.

 In addition Venice provides the *trampoline* function for mutual recursion for more involved forms of recursion.